Liberation of Arnhem: Allied crossing of the Lower Rhine

 In February 1945 the Allies launched Operations Veritable and Grenade, striking east from land captured during Market Garden directly into Germany.
 These paved the way for Operations Plunder and Varsity, crossing the River Rhine further upstream from Arnhem.
 21st Army Group then advanced rapidly into north-west Germany.
-Whilst the British 2nd Army advanced west, General Henry Crerar's First Canadian Army was given the task of liberating the Netherlands.
+Whilst the British 2nd Army advanced east, General Henry Crerar's First Canadian Army was given the task of liberating the Netherlands.

 The Canadian Army had been instructed to plan advances across the Lower Rhine when it first assumed responsibility for the Nijmegen salient in November, but any plans were delayed by the winter and the subsequent allocation of resources for Operation Veritable.
 However, after Operation Veritable Crerar saw advantages to seizing Arnhem and opening a route to Emmerich during the coming crossing of the Rhine.
 The first draft of the plan to take the city – known as Operation Anger – was compiled in February as a subsidiary operation to Plunder, but Lieutenant-General Charles Foulkes, commander of the recently arrived I Canadian Corps, thought it safer to wait until the Rhine had been crossed before launching an action on Arnhem, and Anger was shelved.

 After Plunder the II Canadian Corps, commanded by Lieutenant-General Guy Simonds, struck west and seized Emmerich, approaching the IJssel from the east.
 Crerar saw an opportunity to take Arnhem and open a route between the city and Zutphen to the north, and ordered his two Corps commanders to co-ordinate their advances accordingly.
 However, he was wary of trying to seize Arnhem before the IJssel had been bridged further north.